eliasrhoden/NEAT/README.md

 My take at implementing an NEAT AI Engine.
 More info about NeuroEvolution of Augmenting Topologies (NEAT) at: http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf

 Currently it's able to pass the XOR-test, described in the paper abowe.
+The code to run the XOR-test is whitin the Test-folder.

 Evolving Neural Networks through
 Augmenting Topologies